-Some history of the Queen's Head Inn
+Some history of the Queen's Head Inn at Broad Green in Wellingborough in the county of Northamptonshire

 I only have a little information on the Queen's Head Inn, a pub that demands further investigation.
 Aesthetically, it is a lovely-looking building in which some classical architectural detail was incorporated.
 I particuarly like the oval window in harmony with the first floor window and its pediment.
 This is on the corner of Outlaw Lane, an itriguing name which must have some fascinating history.